-- Patients found their own provider by calling clinics or through friends - Patients requesting a specific type of doctor i.e. male, female.
+- Patients weren't contacted by the providers - The wait time to be attached was extensive - Patients found their own provider by calling clinics or through friends - Patients requesting a specific type of doctor - i.e. male, female.

 Once attachment was completed, satisfaction levels with the longitudinal provider certainly is weighted towards a higher and more positive satisfaction level; however, there continues to be diversity in patients satisfaction.